elektito/tapbr/README.md

 system bus however, denies access to daemons not explicitly allowed.
 In order to allow `tapbr` access to the system bus, copy tapbr.conf to `/etc/dbus-1/system.d/`.

+There is a `tapbrctl.py` script that can be used to query or control `tapbr`.
+This script uses the dbus interface for its operation.